johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-10-09-docusaurus-3-how-to-migrate-rehype-plugins/index.md

 hide_table_of_contents: false
 ---

 Docusaurus v3 is on the way.
 One of the big changes that is coming with Docusaurus 3 is MDX 2.
-I use MDX 1 in my blog and I have a number of rehype plugins that I use to improve the experience of my blog.
-I have:
+My blog has been built with Docusaurus 2 and I have a number of rehype plugins that I use to improve the experience of the blog.
+These include:

 - [a plugin to improve Core Web Vitals with fetchpriority / lazy loading](../2023-01-18-docusaurus-improve-core-web-vitals-fetchpriority/index.md)
 - [a plugin to serving Docusaurus images with Cloudinary](../2022-12-26-docusaurus-image-cloudinary-rehype-plugin/index.md)